College of Humanities & Behavioral Sciences

 This Bureau of Justice Assistance, “Strategies for Police Innovation,” grant is a three-year (2020-2023), $870,000 project awarded to the Delaware State Police (DSP), a Division of the State of Delaware Department of Safety and Homeland Security.
 DSP is a statewide full service law enforcement agency, which also provides service to smaller municipalities by providing technology and resources to assist with investigations and responses to crime problems.
 DSP assists with investigative and analytical support to all police agencies in Delaware.
 Currently, DSP is experiencing a significant increase of shooting incidents that is driven by gang violence influencing rural Kent County, Delaware.
 The current shooting problem started in 2019 and has continued through 2020.
 This project gives DSP an opportunity to upgrade the current criminal intelligence system into a system that has the ability to provide crime analysis, entity analytics and resolution through artificial intelligence.
 This will enhance the current capabilities of its Intelligence System that is available to all of its local, state, and federal partners.
 DSP has strong partnerships with the U.S. Attorney’s Office District of Delaware and local and federal law enforcement agencies in and around Delaware.
 This technology will benefit Project Guardian by providing analytics to combat crime and enhance information sharing.
 Since 2015, DSP has an established research partnership with Drs.
 Santos, Co-Directors of the Center for Police Practice, Policy and Research of Radford University, and DSP and will continue that partnership to guide the implementation of evidence-based policing strategies and evaluate the project.
 The goal is to address the shooting problem in Kent County, as well as provide an example that will benefit all law enforcement across the State of Delaware resulting in a more efficient response to combatting all crimes.

-Bureau of Justice Assistance Grant: Regional Multi-Agency Collaboration: Implementation of Information Sharing Technology for Offender-Focused Strategies in the Roanoke Valley, VA
+Bureau of Justice Assistance Grant: Implementation of Information Sharing Technology for Offender-Focused Strategies in the Roanoke Valley, VA

-The Bureau of Justice Assistance, “Strategies for Police Innovation,” grant is a three-year (2019-2022), $500,000 regional partnership that involves Radford University, the City of Roanoke, Town of Vinton, City of Salem, and Roanoke County Police Departments, the Roanoke Sheriff’s Office, the City of Roanoke Commonwealth’s Attorney, the United States Attorney of the Western District of Virginia, and SmartForce Technologies, Inc.
+The Bureau of Justice Assistance, “Strategies for Police Innovation,” grant is a multi-year (2019-2023), $500,000 partnership that involves Radford University, the City of Roanoke Police Department, and SmartForce Technologies, Inc.

 A Blind Randomized Controlled Trial to Test Tactical Police Responses to Micro-Time Hot Spots for Residential Burglaries and Thefts from Vehicles